pstanoev/simple-svelte-autocomplete/README.md

 - `maxItemsToShowInList` - maximum number of items to show in the dropdown list, defaults 0 (no limit)
 - `disabled` - disable the control
 - `ignoreAccents` - ignores the accents to match items, defaults to true.
+- `matchAllKeywords` - defaults to true.
+If false, any item will be suggested if it shares at least one common keyword with the input.
+- `sortByPertinence` - defaults to false.
+If true, items are sorted by pertinence.

 ### Events